RZEMarcin/Portfolio/README.md

 ## About me
-My name is Marcin Rzepka.
-My goal is to develop knowledge and technical skills in the field of testing.
+My name is Marcin Rzepka.I have recently decided to become a Software Tester.
+My goal is to develop knowledge and technical skills in this particular field.
 On this site I would like to share all my gained experience from personal studies and researches.
 I am looking for an opportunity to expand my career portfolio.

 ## Tools